 TEXAS CAPITAL BANCSHARES, INC. & TEXAS CAPITAL BANK

-Keith Cargill is founder, President and Chief Executive Officer of Texas Capital Bank and its parent company, Texas Capital Bancshares, Inc. (NASDAQ®:TCBI).
-He also serves as a member of the company’s board of directors.
+Keith Cargill is founder, president, and chief executive officer of Texas Capital Bank and its parent company, Texas Capital Bancshares, Inc. (NASDAQ®:TCBI).
+He has also served as a member of the company’s board of directors since 2008.

-With deep roots in the banking industry and an unmatched passion for exceptional service, Cargill has helped build one of the finest business and private wealth banks in the United States.
-Under Cargill’s leadership, Texas Capital Bank focuses on partnering with top talent, fueling economic growth and supporting communities - a unique style of doing business coined Texas Capitalism® that expands beyond the walls of the bank.
+Cargill has helped build Texas Capital Bank into one of the best business and private wealth banks in the United States.
+Under Cargill’s leadership, Texas Capital Bank builds stakeholder value through exceptional client service, partnering with top talent, serving the needs of middle-market entrepreneurs, and supporting its communities -- a unique style of doing business called Texas Capitalism® that expands beyond the walls of the bank.

-Giving back to our communities is a core part of Texas Capital Bank’s purpose to power prosperity in business and in life.
-It is personally important to Cargill as well.
-As an active member of the community, he serves on the advisory boards of the Hankamer School of Business at Baylor University, the World Affairs Council of Dallas/Fort Worth, HopeXchange, and on the development board of the University of Texas at Arlington.
-He also is a member of several organizations, including the Dallas Citizen's Council and the University of Texas System Chancellor’s Council.
+As an active member of the community, Cargill serves on the board of directors of the Dallas Regional Chamber; on the advisory boards of the Hankamer School of Business at Baylor University, the World Affairs Council of Dallas/Fort Worth, and the Crystal Charity Ball; and on the development board of the University of Texas at Arlington.
+He is a member of several organizations, including the Dallas Citizen's Council and The University of Texas System Chancellor’s Council.